JerryFleming/PyDoc/library/asyncore.rst

 .. class:: file_dispatcher()

-   A file_dispatcher takes a file descriptor or :term:`file object` along with an optional map argument and wraps it for use with the :c:func:`poll` or :c:func:`loop` functions.
+   A file_dispatcher takes a file descriptor or :term:`文件对象` along with an optional map argument and wraps it for use with the :c:func:`poll` or :c:func:`loop` functions.
 If provided a file object or anything with a :c:func:`fileno` method, that method will be called and passed to the